Aprilluabsinthe/P2P-BlockChain/README.md

 ## Description of tests and how to run them

-1. Test for local operations on block chain
+1. Test for...

 ```
-mvn test
+make test
 ```

 ## usage